-Sources bright enough to have 2MASS associations are typically within 0.3'' of the corresponding 2MASS position, as discussed in §5.1.
-Figure 3 shows a comparison of GLIMPSEII source positions to the 2MASS PSC positions, in 0.05'' bins, for a one degree longitude, 4 degrees of latitude area in the GLIMPSEII survey.
-The peak of the plot is at 0.15'' and the majority of the sources have positional differences less than 0.3'', similar to the GLIMPSEI v1.0 source lists.
+Sources bright enough to have 2MASS associations are typically within 0.3" of the corresponding 2MASS position, as discussed in §5.1.
+Figure 3 shows a comparison of GLIMPSEII source positions to the 2MASS PSC positions, in 0.05" bins, for a one degree longitude, 4 degrees of latitude area in the GLIMPSEII survey.
+The peak of the plot is at 0.15" and the majority of the sources have positional differences less than 0.3", similar to the GLIMPSEI v1.0 source lists.
+Fainter GLIMPSEII sources are likely to have larger errors due to poorer centroiding.
 See Section VII of the GQA for a more detailed discussion of positional accuracy.